SpaceTeddy/CC1101/README.md

 =======

 The CC1101 RF settings must be stored in the Arduino EEPROM.
-Follow the following steps, how to store the EEPROM file (*.eep) to your Arduino EEPROM
+Follow the following steps, how to store the EEPROM file (*.eep) to your Arduino EEPROM.
+From my experience, you have to repeat this step only if you have changed the Arduino Version.

 - compile the tx_demo or rx_demo sketch
 - remember the path of your compiled output data (arduino hex file and eep file)